earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-frontend-technology-decision.md

 4. **Standalone Deployment Support:**
    - React + React Flow can be deployed as standalone SPA
-   - Works with any REST API backend (not tied to FastAPI)
+   - Works with any REST API backend (not tied to Django)
    - Easy to migrate from CDN to npm/Vite for production
    - **Aligns with spin-off objective** - easy to extract frontend